 Pinning Perfect Course — This course was designed by Anna Luther and Melissa Culbertson.
 What I love about this class is that though I took it several years ago, it is constantly updated for all new and past students.
 Pinterest is a huge driver of traffic and taking the time to learn how to use it to earn more traffic and income has an enormous return on your investment.

 Tailwind — Once you learn how to create the perfect pins, you’ll need this tool to schedule your pins and curate content from other bloggers.

 How to Grow on Twitter for Bloggers – This ebook from Nate Engels of Wannabite is how I grew my Twitter following from 300 to almost 11k.
 Though many bloggers find Twitter intimidating, it is one of THE BEST ways to connect with brands and other bloggers.

 For Intermediate to Advanced Bloggers

 The 3 Step Strategy to Revive Your Pinterest Traffic – Are you high performing pins losing steam?
-This ebook from Joyce Zahariadis is brilliant.
+This ebook from Joyce Zahariadis is brilliant and cost effective.
 My pinterest referrals increased dramatically immediately upon implementing these simple steps.
 This is a great way to keep your traffic up during summer break, when the kids are sick, or any time you can’t devote as much time to blogging as you’d like.

 Skyrocket and Dominate Course Bundle — These two e-courses are products from Learn to Blog Hangouts.
 Kelli and Crystal provide actionable easy to follow tasks that teach you how to use Google Analytics and Google Search Console to write based on what your readers are searching.
 This course bundle brought my blog from 10k pageviews a month to over 40k pageviews a month.